tatecarson/ATMI-Presentation-Marp/index.md

 <!--
 - Programs should teach core principles, not specific tools
-  - Technology changes rapidly in game audio field
+  - This is because technology changes rapidly in game audio field
-  - Focus on adaptability and autonomous learning
+  - Curriculum should focus on adaptability and autonomous learning
 - Game industry is driven by technological innovation
   - Software and tech can become outdated quickly
   - Students need early understanding of different areas